themeix/justinsola.github.com/index.markdown

 ## Research orientation

-My research interests are 1) the generation & maintenance of socioeconomic inequality and 2) testing theories of how & why people seek security.
-I actively research 1) gun desirability, 2) how carceral contact affects inequality, 3) heterogeneity in desire for police services, 4) the epistemology of mixed-methods social research, and 5) how Americans consume security through training, equipment, & group membership.
+My research interests are 1) socioeconomic inequality and 2) testing how & why people seek security.
+I actively research 1) gun desirability, 2) how carceral contact affects inequality, 3) heterogeneity in desire for police services, and 4) how Americans consume security through training, equipment, & group membership.

-I use both qual and quant methods, employing a variety of research designs including experimental, survey, and participant observations in conjunction with interviews.
+I use both qual and quant methods in research designs featuring experimental, survey, participant observation, and interview methods.
 I want to conduct research that is rigorous, respects actors' frames of action, and that imputes adequate motives and mechanisms of behavior (to paraphrase Peter Bearman).